agoldberglab/CV_DuffySelection/ABC_sims/README.md

 driver scripts:

 - wrappers to submit jobs that simulate and analyze 10000 dominant, additive, and recessive simulations, each.
 Numbered in order.
 04_make_df.sh will combine output stats for the 10000 simulations into one .txt file for each of the three models.

+Current directory also includes example Rscript for running leave-one-out cross-validation (**abc_crossval_example.R**).
+See ../datasets/ABC_cv_accuracy_5stats.xlsx for results of each method and combinations of hyperparameters.